Fenerbahçe Women Euroleague 2006–07

 The EuroLeague Women is an international basketball club competition for elite clubs throughout Europe.
-The 2006-2007 season featured 18 competing teams from 10 different countries.
+The 2006-2007 season featured 18 competing teams from 10 countries.
 The draw for the groups was held on August 6, 2006, in Munich.
 The competition began on November 1, 2006.

 Note that the competition is operated by FIBA Europe — unlike the men's Euroleague, which is run by the Euroleague Basketball (company).